 About the Club

-The Cinema Club was founded under the name “Key Sunday Cinema Club” in October 1992 at the Key Theatre in Georgetown by David and Seena Levy, who owned and operated specialty theaters in the Washington DC area for over 30 years and Harlan Jacobson, a film critic from the metro-New York area.
-The organization expanded to the Kendall Square Cinemas in Cambridge, MA in February 1998, to the Embarcadero Center Cinemas in San Francisco in September, and to the Garden Hills Cinema in Atlanta in October of that year (the Boston-area chapter is currently held at the West Newton Cinemas, the San Francisco chapter at the Sundance Kabuki, and the Atlanta chapter at the Midtown Art Cinemas).
+The Cinema Club was founded under the name “Key Sunday Cinema Club” in October 1992 at the Key Theatre in Georgetown by David and Seena Levy, who owned and operated specialty theaters in the Washington, D.C. area for over 30 years and Harlan Jacobson, a film critic from the metro-New York area.
+The organization expanded to the Kendall Square Cinemas in Cambridge, Massachusetts in February 1998, to the Embarcadero Center Cinemas in San Francisco in September, and to the Garden Hills Cinema in Atlanta in October of that year.
+The Boston-area chapter is currently held at the West Newton Cinemas; the San Francisco chapter at the AMC (formerly Sundance) DINE-IN Kabuki 8; and the Atlanta chapter at the Midtown Art Cinemas.

-In October 2000, Arnold Gorlick of the Madison Art Cinemas in New Haven, CT, helped launch the Greater New Haven chapter.
-The Boca Raton chapter originated in January 2001 at the Regal Shadowood movie theater, later moved to the Mizner Park Cinemas, and now resides at the Paragon Deerfield 8.
+In October 2000, Arnold Gorlick of the Madison Art Cinemas in New Haven, Connecticut, helped launch the Greater New Haven chapter.
+The Boca Raton chapter originated in January 2001 at the Regal Shadowood movie theater, later moved to the Mizner Park Cinemas, and now resides at the Cinépolis Deerfield Beach.
 The St. Louis chapter opened in February 2004 at the Plaza Frontenac Cinemas and the newest chapter opened at the Oriental Theatre in Milwaukee in January 2007.
-Defunct chapters include Portland, OR, Providence, RI, San Diego, CA, Los Angeles, CA, and Burlington, VT.
+Additional, now shuttered chapters include: Portland, Oregon; Providence, Rhode Island; San Diego, California; Los Angeles, California; and Burlington, Vermont.

 In the press

 - “Early Birds Get the Films” by Jeanne Cooper, The Washington Post (Archive), Jan 1 1993